 It can slow down ageing

-Findings illustrated that daily meditation has huge impact on brain areas and networks that results to positive effects.
+Findings illustrated that daily meditation has a huge impact on brain areas and networks that results in positive effects.
 Altogether, these findings conclude meditation is beneficial for brain preservation, effectively protecting against age-related atrophy with a consistently slower rate of brain ageing throughout life.

 It’s a way to release ‘feel-good hormones’

-Serotonin is accountable for maintaining mood balance and when person meditate the level of serotonin rises.
-Meditation also increases our bonding, romantic attachment and level of empathy with the secretion of oxytocin, also known as love hormone.
+Serotonin is accountable for maintaining mood balance and when a person meditates the level of serotonin rises.
+Meditation also increases our bonding, romantic attachment and level of empathy with the secretion of oxytocin, also known as the love hormone.

 It decreases activity in the brain ‘me centre’